AztecProtocol/aztec-packages/yellow-paper/docs/contracts/da.md

 > My knowledge of hotshot is limited here.
 So keeping my commentary likewise limited until more educated in this matter.

-From their [benchmarks](https://docs.espressosys.com/sequencer/releases/doppio-testnet-release/benchmarks), seems like 25-30MB/s is their throughput with small commitees of 10 nodes depending on the full size of the node-set.
+From their [benchmarks](https://docs.espressosys.com/sequencer/releases/doppio-testnet-release/benchmarks), it seems like the system can support 25-30MB/s of throughput by using small committees of 10 nodes.
+The throughput further is impacted by the size of the node-set from where the committee is picked.

 While the committee is small, it seems like they can ensure honesty through the other nodes.
 But the nodes active here might need a lot of bandwidth to handle both DA Proposals and VID chunks.